Blacksmoke16/crylog/docs/readme.md

 ### Custom Processors

 `Crylog` comes with some example processors, but most commonly these would be specific to a project.
-To create a custom processor, simply create a struct that inherits from `Crylog::Processors::LogProcessor` that implements a `call(msg : Message) : Nil` method.
+To create a custom processor, simply create a struct that inherits from `Crylog::Processors::LogProcessor` that implements a `call(message : Message) : Nil` method.

 ```crystal
 require "crylog"